-Built in 1933, the Downtown Topeka Post Office has been an important landmark in Topeka for 100 years.
+The Downtown Topeka Post Office was built in 1933.
 The building was entered into the National Register of Historic Places in 2015 under Criteria A and C. Historically, the post office is most well known as the site for of the Brown v.
 Board of Education trial.
-The building is also significant under Criterion C for architecture, as a good example of the Classical Revival style.
+The building is also significant under Criterion C for architecture, as the structure is a good example of the Classical Revival style.
+Topeka Landmarks Commission reviewed and approved a 1st floor rehabilitation of offices converted to an apartment suite in July 2023.

-Regarding the interior first floor, the Post Office nomination form states:
+Regarding the basement level, the Post Office nomination form states: